MISSION AND HISTORY

 Music Works Northwest is a nonprofit community music school, dedicated to changing lives through accessible music education and experiences.

-Music Works grants tuition assistance to dozens of students each year who would not otherwise be able to afford private instruction.
-Last year thousands of audience members attended free concerts given by Music Works students and faculty.
+Music Works grants tuition assistance, sliding scale pricing and scholarships to dozens of students each year who would not otherwise be able to access private instruction.
+Concerts given by Music Works students and faculty are free and open to the public.
 Public school music students benefit from coachings and master classes at their schools presented by Music Works faculty members, at no cost to these students or to their schools.